This post may contain affiliate links. Read my disclosure policy.

 When my husband and I found out we couldn’t have kids naturally, I was so mad at God.
 I often broke down in tears during church and felt so embarrassed.
-It was so awkward!
+Infertility is devastating.
+Worship felt so awkward!
 Years later, when we went through a failed adoption of three siblings ages 2, 4 and 6, grief consumed me.
 Anger too.

 I was beyond overwhelmed at that point.
 The idea of placing all my anger and my pain aside on a Sunday morning to focus on worshipping the Lord was a task that seemed insurmountable.